Professional edition active

 Pauci-immune RPGN

 Pauci-immune RPGN is distinguished by the absence of immune complex or complement deposition on immunofluorescent staining.
-It constitutes up to 50% of all RPGN cases.
+It constitutes the majority of all RPGN cases (3).
 Almost all patients have elevated antineutrophil cytoplasmic antibodies (ANCAs), usually antiproteinase 3-ANCA or myeloperoxidase-ANCA, and systemic vasculitis.

-Double-antibody disease occurs with the presence of anti-GBM and ANCA antibodies.
+Double-antibody positive disease occurs with the presence of anti-GBM and ANCA antibodies.
 It is rare.

 Idiopathic RPGN